Guide to Sources in Sociology

 Broken up into two sections, this handbook has multiple essays written by experts in the field.
 The first section “Theoretical Perspectives on Emotions” covers personal, social, cultural and scientific theories of emotions.
 The second section “Social Arenas of Emotions” covers different situations of work, family, gender, class, crime, sports and more.
 Chapters are in depth and provide references.

 Handbook of the Sociology of Sexualities.
 2015. (online)

 This handbook provides an overview of sexual attraction, sexual relationships, and sexual expression in sociology.
 Broad sections examine sexuality in terms of important theories, methods used for research, bodies, social context, and institution context.
 Each chapter explores a more detailed aspect of a broad section.
 An index is included.

 306.85 H1913 (Oak Street, online)

 Comparative study of family life in 25 nations covering family formation, fertility and socialization, gender, marriage, stresses and violence, divorce and remarriage, kinship, aging and death, and family and other institutions.
 Each chapter was written by a scholar brought up in the culture.
 Countries are organized by world region and then alphabetized.
 Includes an author and subject index.

 The History of Human Populations.
 2 vols.
 2001.

 The main focus of this set is “to explore the relevance of the types of universal trends that are found in population growth and decline for demographic changes in migrations and in the population receiving them.”
 Both volumes have many graphs and tables and include a bibliography and index.

 International Handbook of Educational Leadership and Social (In)justice.
-Volume 1.
-2014.
+2014. (online)